With weeping foliage and masses of flowers Buddleja (Buddleia) alternifolia Argentea is one of the most attractive of

 Also known as the ‘Fountain Butterfly Bush’ this one flowers on the previous years wood, so prune after flowering.

-Drought tolerant once established Buddleia alternifolia is relatively disease and pest free in a well drained humus rich soil.
+Drought tolerant once established Buddleja alternifolia is relatively disease and pest free in a well drained humus rich soil.
 Grows well in all but tropical climates as long as the soil is suitable and some moisture is available.

 - B. alternifolia ‘Argentea’ – Deeper coloured flowers than the species.

 This is a plant that flowers on the previous years growth, it therefore need to be pruned after flowering rather than in spring.
 Best hard pruned every year once established to keep the plant from getting to large.
 This method of pruning seems to create a better form this way with fresh new arching growth each year.
 This is unlike B. davidii which is pruned in winter.